bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 On the right side of the `Song Info` page is the area where you create individual difficulties and edit data that only applies to a single diffculty level.
 To create your first difficulty:

 1. Click the <kbd>Add Difficulty</kbd> button.
 The default difficulty is easy
-2. In the `Difficulty` dropdown select which difficulty you want to make (easy, normal, hard, expert, or expertplus)
+2. In the **Difficulty** dropdown select which difficulty you want to make (easy, normal, hard, expert, or expertplus)
-3. In the `Characteristic` dropdown you can select Standard, No Arrows, or Single Saber.
+3. In the **Characteristic** dropdown you can select Standard, No Arrows, or Single Saber.
-4. The <kbd>Difficulty Label</kbd> is optional and allows you to give your difficulties custom names in-game, *This feature may not reliably work on all VR models*
+4. **Difficulty Label** is optional and allows you to give your difficulties custom names in-game, *This feature may not reliably work on all VR models*
-5. The <kbd>Start Offset (ms)</kbd> field is where you entered an offset value, in milliseconds, if needed based on the way you [setup your audio file](#)
+5. The **Start Offset (ms)** field is where you entered an offset value, in milliseconds, if needed based on the way you [setup your audio file](#)
-6. The <kbd>Note Jump Speed</kbd> field is where you change the speed at which the notes move down the track.
+6. The **Note Jump Speed** field is where you change the speed at which the notes move down the track.
 Click into the field for a pop-up of helpful information.
 See [Basic Mapping Practices](#) for guidance on setting an appropriate NJS for your difficulty.
-7. The <kbd>Spawn Distance Modifier</kbd> field allows you to adjust how far down the track your blocks appear.
+7. The **Spawn Distance Modifier** field allows you to adjust how far down the track your blocks appear.
 Changing this value will adjust the "jump distance" guidance pop-up

 > You **must** click <kbd>Apply Modifications</kbd> if you make a change to difficulty settings, otherwise it will not be saved.
 In Mk5 this appers to automatically happen when you enter a song file for editing.
 {.is-warning}